slchangtw/thesis_jacobs/README.md

 | Dropout (rate: 0.2)                                           | -                      |
 | Softmax                                                       | 95 × 1                 |

 The table below shows the difference of the proposed models. roadly speaking, the settings differed in which regularization techniques and which activation functions were used.
 HSV transformation was also applied in the the second and the fifth model.
 Furthermore, models (model 1 and model 3) with different orders of batch normalization and ReLU were compared.
 A learning rate scheduler was used to change the learning rate as the training progressed.
-In model 6 and 10, a simple scheduler was employed:

-Scheduler(epoch) = \frac{learning\ rate}{1 + epoch}, so the learning decreased as the epoch increased.

 |          | Configuration                                       |
 |----------|-----------------------------------------------------|